alex-arknetworx/winnie/README.md

 Framebuffer Window System

-Compiles and runs on Debian 11.11 console with no X or Wayland [uses fbdev].
+Compiles and runs on Debian 11.11 console with no X or Wayland (uses fbdev directly). some precompiled x86 binaries in bin_x86.
+At the linux console run sudo ./wserver from within /bin_x86/wserver/

-Clone the repo then:
+Or to compile from source clone the repo and then:

 cd winnie/libwinnie/